• Skip to primary navigation

 Last but not least, always be thankful for what you have.

-This strategy helps each time you’re tempted to spend on impulse, whether it’s due to emotional or feeling bored.
+This strategy helps each time you’re tempted to spend on impulse, whether it’s due to emotions or feeling bored.

 Nowadays, whenever I’m tempted to make spontaneous purchases, I think back to what I have.
 I don’t need more stuff or material things to be happy.